 From the sheer physicality of skiing/snowboarding, which as well as being on the mountains for long periods of time it also involves lugging your heavy equipment around, people who normally lead quite a sedentary lifestyle can quite often find themselves injuring their back.
 It may be twisting in an awkward direction or just that one run too many that leads to this, but quite often it leaves people unable to go out on the mountain the next day.

-There are a whole host of other injuries which can occur and although many of these can’t be prevented, as it may be down to someone else’s mistake, there are certain factors that can predispose you to injuring yourself.
-Therefore here are some of Hollie’s top tips to make sure you are fit for the mountain:
+There are a whole host of other skiing injuries which can occur and although many of these can’t be prevented, as it may be down to someone else’s mistake, there are certain factors that can predispose you to injuring yourself.
+Therefore here are some top tips from our Physiotherapists to make sure you are fit for the mountain:

-“It’s not unusual for most people to pick up injuries here and there while skiing, but a lot of the time it comes down to preparation before the holiday.
+“It’s not unusual for most people to pick up skiing injuries here and there, but a lot of the time it comes down to preparation before the holiday.
 After all skiing is not a cheap activity and you want to make the most out of everyday on the slopes.
 As well as this on average skiing can burn up to 400 calories an hour so it’s not just a walk in the park.

 Secondly, if you do have any pain or injury before you go on your ski holiday then don’t just leave it as your body will try compensate for it on the slopes which can then lead to more serious injuries, like the ones above.
 So get yourself booked in to see myself or any of our other great physios to help reduce the chances of further injury.
 As well as this when you are on holiday then just listen to your body, if you feel yourself getting sluggish or tired then it’s time to go home.
 A slight loss of concentration can be all it takes to make a mistake then causes injury.